 Brand guidelines (also called a style guide) are a set of rules about how to represent your brand across channels and assets, helping your business build credibility and recognition as you grow.
 They usually include color and typography guidelines, logo use cases, imagery examples, and more.

-Designing a logo is a solid starting point for creating brand identity guidelines (in fact, you can get them when you create a logo with Looka).
+Designing a logo is a solid starting point for creating brand identity guidelines (p.s. you’ll get information on your logo fonts and colors when you design a logo with Looka!).